A guide to topological reconstruction on endomorphism monoids and polymorphism clones: On the number of Polish topologies

+\begin{theorem}[\cite{new}] {Let $G\in\cgroup$ have locally finite algebraic closure and non-trivial center.
+Then $\zar$ is not Hausdorff on $\overline{G}$, and hence in particular $\zar\neq \pw$.} \end{theorem} \mic{Nevertheless,~\cite{new} show by different techniques that $\pw$ has no strictly coarser Hausdorff semigroup topology in several monoids in $\ceemb$ whose underlying group has non-trivial centre, such as the monoids of elementary embeddings of countable vector spaces over finite fields or of infinitely many disjoint copies of $\mathbb{K}_2$.
+Indeed, they prove minimality of $ \pw$ on $\EEmb(\sA)$ for saturated $\sA$ under relatively simple assumptions on the closure operator $\acl$.}

-At least in the case of transitive clones, minimality of $\pw$ can be lifted from the monoid its unary functions.
-Call a semigroup {$\cS$ acting on $\Omega$} \textbf{weakly directed} if for all $a,b\in\Omega$ there are $f,g\in\cS$ and $c\in\Omega$ such that $f(c)=a$ and $g(c)=b$.
-Any transformation monoid containing a transitive permutation group is weakly directed.
+\mic{Let us conclude with a remark on minimality of $\pw$ for clones.
+A function clone is \textbf{transitive} if the permutation group of its invertible unary functions acts transitively on its domain.} \mic{For clones satisfying the following weakening of transitivity, minimality of $\pw$ can be lifted from the monoid of its unary functions.} Call a semigroup {$\cS$ acting on $\Omega$} \textbf{weakly directed} if for all $a,b\in\Omega$ there are $f,g\in\cS$ and $c\in\Omega$ such that $f(c)=a$ and $g(c)=b$.
 A clone is weakly directed if the monoid of its unary functions is. \begin{lemma}[{\cite[Lemma 6.3]{EJMPP}}] Let $\cC\in\cclone$ be weakly directed.
 Suppose that $\pw$ is minimal amongst Hausdorff semigroup topologies on the monoid of unary operations of $\cC$.
 Then, $\pw$ is minimal amongst Hausdorff clone topologies on $\cC$. \end{lemma}